UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

    - Make it for each project you have for reproducibility.
    - There are different tools to create virtual environments.
        - ``venv``, most straight-forward and available at all HPC centers. **Recommended**
+            - only supports Python packages
-       - ``conda``, only recommended for personal use and at some clusters
+       - ``conda``, only recommended at some clusters
+            - supports more and is a bit more reliable
+            - do not use together with Python modules
+            - install in project folder due to many files.

 .. admonition:: Documentation at the centres
    :class: dropdown